Acidham/chromium-hist-bookmarks/README.md

 `sort_recent` if set to `True` history entries will be sorted based on recent visits otherwise number of visits

+### Show favicon

+`show_favicon`: If set to `True` the  favicon of the webpage will be shown in search results.
+The feature is only available in history search.

+**NOTE:** Show Favicon can delay execution of the workflow!

 ## Usage

 ### History Search